The Walking Dead (1936 film): Production

+Development

 The Walking Deads executive producer Hal Wallis wrote to the production supervisor, Lou Edelman, on August 16, 1935, that he had sent him a six-page outline for a film titled The Walking Dead.
 The original story for the film was written by Ewart Adamson and Joseph Fields.
 On November 1, director Michael Curtiz was sent the draft of the film.
 A few days before shooting was scheduled, actor Boris Karloff voiced problems involving his character John Ellman.
 These issues included Ellman's lack of speech, which he felt was too close to his role in Frankenstein (1931), and Ellman's Tarzan-like agility, which he felt would induce laughter.
 Wallis brought in three more writers for the film.